lebowitz/LoRA/README.md

 select files in explorer, right click windows image resize

-# Upload to AWS S3 Bucket
+## Upload to AWS S3 Bucket

-I use a private bucket which I sync with AWS.
+I use a private S3 bucket with models that the bootstrap syncs with the pod.
+Training data is also downloaded this way.
+See the `runpod_bootstrap.sh` script.

-# kohya-ss/sd-scripts
+## kohya-ss/sd-scripts

 The bootstrap script `runpod_bootstrap.sh` calls `runpod_sd_scripts.sh` which does a convoluted install of requirements for sd-scripts.
 Work in progress.